 - Save all or part of a costume to reuse in the future.
 Make it “new” by adding a few new elements and embellishments.

 - Swap costumes with friends and family.
-It’s new on you!
+It’s new to you!

 - Save kids’ costumes to hand down to siblings or share with friends’ kids.